orthecreedence/cl-async/threading.md

 lisp/C buffer objects.

-This allows you to run any cl-async operations from within your separate thread while being thread safe.
+This allows you to run any cl-async operations from within your separate thread while being thread safe. __NOTE__ that you have to use `with-threading-context` when adding new events to the event loop, but if you are only [activating an existing event](#queuing), it's best to avoid the overhead of calling it.

 A trivial example:

 {% highlight cl %}
 (bt:make-thread